Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

 What Does Capacity or Lack of Capacity Mean?

 While doctors and lawyers define the term “capacity” or “lack of capacity” differently, it is agreed that capacity involves the ability to understand and process information, so that a reasoned and rational decision can be made and communicated.
-New Jersey defines an ‘incapacitated individual” as “an individual who is impaired by reason of mental illness or mental deficiency to the extent that he or she lacks sufficient capacity to govern herself or himself and manage his or hers affairs”.
-The law in New Jersey also defines an “incapacitated individual” as “an individual who is impaired by reason of physical illness or disability, chronic use of drugs, chronic alcoholism or other cause(s) (except being underage) to the extent that he lacks sufficient capacity to govern himself and manage his affairs”.
+New Jersey defines an ‘incapacitated individual” as “an individual who is impaired by reason of mental illness or mental deficiency to the extent that he or she lacks sufficient capacity to govern herself or himself and manage his or her affairs”.
+The law in New Jersey also defines an “incapacitated individual” as “an individual who is impaired by reason of physical illness or disability, chronic use of drugs, chronic alcoholism or other cause(s) (except being underage) to the extent that he or she lacks sufficient capacity to govern himself and manage his or her affairs”.

 - Testamentary Capacity – Testamentary means a bequest/gift made under a will or trust upon the death of an individual.
 A person must be capable of generally understanding the purpose of their will, or trust and recognize who his or her beneficiaries are and (generally) the extent of his or her property.

 - Contractual Capacity – a person must be capable of understanding his/her decisions and the consequences of his or her action when a contractual agreement is signed.
 Contracts require a higher standard of capacity than do wills.
-For contractual capacity, a person must “possess the ability to comprehend in a reasonable manner, the nature and effect of the contract.
-A common example of contractual capacity or the lack thereof is when an elderly person signs a magazine clearinghouse contract which obligates him or her to one (1) year’s order of magazines on topics no senior would be interested in.
+For contractual capacity, a person must “possess the ability to comprehend in a reasonable manner, the nature and effect of their contract.
+A common example of contractual capacity or the lack thereof is when an elderly person signs a magazine clearinghouse contract that obligates him or her to one (1) year’s order of magazines on topics no senior would be interested in.
 Another example is cold calls that “sign up” a person to a terrific “limited time deal”.

 The above definitions may seem complicated and in fact… they are, both legally and medically.
 As a result, many times a determination cannot be made until medical proofs are established.
 If you have questions about the topic of capacity because you believe elder financial abuse and exploitation may have taken place, please contact me, Fredrick P. Niemann, a New Jersey lawyer experienced in cases involving elder abuse and financial exploitation.
 I can be reached toll-free at (855) 376-5291 or email firstname.lastname@example.org.
 Let’s meet and discuss your concerns.

-Undue Influence is Comprised of Three Elements in New Jersey.
+Undue Influence is Comprised of Three Elements in New Jersey

-- The use of influence over a person that is significant and not casual. (i.e., a mere allegation that certain decisions were not rational is not enough).
+- The use of the influence over a person that is significant and not casual. (i.e., a mere allegation that certain decisions were not rational is not enough).

-In effect, undue influence consists of either, mental, moral or physical coercion that causes a person to do something that he or she would not have normally done.
-Because of undue influence, the will or gift actually reflects the wishes and desires of the influencer (dominant person) not the person making the gift (weak person).
+In effect, undue influence consists of either, mental, psychological or physical coercion that causes a person to do something that he or she would not have normally done.
+Because of undue influence, the will or gift reflects the wishes and desires of the influencer (dominant person) not the person making the gift (weak person).

 What is Undue Influence and How Does it Apply to Elder Abuse and Financial Exploitation